dashkite/dashkite.com/src/content/products.md

 We provide products and services to empower you to take back your Web.

-All our products share the same [privacy policy][1] and other [fine print][2].
+Create your homepage, start a blog, chat with your friends, and stay on top of all your favorite content.
+All our products share the same easy registration and login and the same [privacy policy][1] and other [fine print][2].

 ## Beta